OliverClements/esxi-elcapitan-isoscript/README.md

 # Usage

-Simply run the script anywhere and watch/wait/make a cup of tea -- eventually an iso will appear on your desktop, ready for an ESXi datastore.
+Simply run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop, ready for an ESXi datastore.

 # To-Do